 Some motherboards also come with additional features like built-in Wi-Fi and Bluetooth, as well as ports for headphones, microphones, and USB devices.
 If these are important to you, make sure they select the board.
 Another thing to consider is whether you want a refurbished or brand new motherboard-both to have their pros and cons, which you can learn about here.

-When it comes to buying a motherboard, making informed choices, knowledge is power.
+When it comes to buying a motherboard and making informed choices, knowledge is power.
 So, before you even start shopping, take a moment to figure out what your budget is.
 This will help you focus on the right products and avoid wasting time browsing through models out of your price range.

 Once you’ve set a budget, it’s important to ensure that your motherboard is compatible with all the other components in your system, especially the CPU and RAM.
 You can find a list of these parts on your motherboard’s page or contact the manufacturer directly.
 Some motherboards only support certain brands of RAM, for example, whereas others may be compatible with different RAM manufacturers.
 It’s also important to check which sockets your RAM and CPU support, as certain chipsets only work with a select few processors.